We offer immediate diagnosis and treatment, as well as rehabilitation services in Manhattan and Brooklyn.

 Co-Director | Neurology

-Dr. Arcot is co-director of the Comprehensive Stroke Center at NYU Lutheran Medical Center and an attending physician in the in the Department of Neurology at NYU Lutheran.
-Dr. Arcot completed his fellowship in vascular neurology at The Mount Sinai Hospital and completed his fellowship training in endovascular surgical neuroradiology at NYU Lutheran Medical Center.
+Dr. Arcot is co-director of the Comprehensive Stroke Center at NYU Langone Hospital—Brooklyn and an attending physician in the Department of Neurology at NYU Langone.
+Dr. Arcot completed his fellowship in vascular neurology at The Mount Sinai Hospital and completed his fellowship training in endovascular surgical neuroradiology at NYU Langone Hospital—Brooklyn.
 Dr. Arcot completed a residency in neurology at Albert Einstein College of Medicine’s Montefiore Medical Center and received his medical degree from St. John’s Medical College in Bangalore, India.

 Plan Your Visit